xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/extern.md

+Indicates whether the member has external linkage.

 ## Signature

 ```typescript
 extern?: boolean | undefined;
 ```

+## Remarks

+Boolean flag indicating that the member is declared with external linkage, typically using the 'extern' keyword in C/C++.
+This affects the member's visibility and linkage across translation units.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>